 - This American Life — An award-winning documentary series hosted by Ira Glass.
 Each week's show examines a particular theme, and then tells several non-fiction stories pertaining to that theme.
 As stated earlier, it's not actually produced by NPR, but by Chicago Public Radio, and distributed by Public Radio International.
 Was successful enough to get a Sound to Screen Adaptation on Showtime; it was cancelled, but not because of low ratings—the TAL team came to realize they just couldn't do both a TV show and a radio show at the same time.
 Several live shows have been done, including, more recently, live digital broadcasts to movie theaters.
 They have since spawned a podcast-only spinoff in the form of the insanely-successful Serial.

-- Wait Wait Dont Tell Me — The rare American Panel Game, based loosely on the British News Quiz.
+- Wait Wait...
+Don't Tell Me! — The rare American Panel Game, based loosely on the British News Quiz and hosted by Peter Sagal.
 Aside from the regular rotating panelists, the show also includes call-in games and, Once an Episode, "Not My Job", in which a celebrity, politician or other newsmaker calls in to the show and has to answer questions that fall well outside his or her area of expertise.
 (Think Stephen King on cute fluffy things.)

-- World Cafe — One of NPR's few distributed music shows to be syndicated nationwide, from WXPN (which actually isn't an NPR affiliate, but the station for the University of Pennsylvania).
-It mostly skews toward performances and interviews by popular indie rock bands, but often has live performances by various world musicians.
+- World Cafe — Like Morning Becomes Eclectic, this is one of the few all-music shows to be syndicated nationwide by NPR.
+The program originates from WXPN (which, while technically a member of NPR, doesn't carry any of its news programs in favor of a all-eclectic music format).
+It mostly skews toward performances and interviews by popular indie rock bands, but just as often has live performances by various world musicians.